-(b) Direct entry/ promotion to the doctoral program (see SGS Calendar, General Regulation, Academic Requirements for Admission):
+(b) Direct entry/ promotion to the doctoral program (see SGSPA Calendar, Academic Requirements for Admission):

-Students admitted into the Ph.D. program in the Smith School of Business will normally have completed a Masters degree or equivalent before admission.
-Students without a Masters degree or equivalent may be admitted into the Ph.D. program in the following cases:
+Students admitted into the Ph.D. program in the Smith School of Business will normally have completed a Master's degree or equivalent before admission.
+Students without a Master's degree or equivalent may be admitted into the Ph.D. program in the following cases:

-(i) promotion from the Smith School of Business M.Sc program: students who have been registered full time for at least one term and before completing three terms in the M.Sc program who have a first-class standing and have shown exceptional promise in their research may be considered for promotion to the Ph.D. program in the Smith School of Business without completing the Masters degree.
-Applications for promotion to the doctoral program must be approved by the GCB according to its established requirements and procedures and then approved by the School of Graduate Studies.

-(ii) direct entry to the Ph.D program: students who have obtained unquestionably superior standing in an undergraduate degree may be considered for direct admission to the Ph.D. program in the Smith School of Business.
+- (i) promotion from the Smith School of Business M.Sc. program: students who have been registered full time for at least one term and before completing three terms in the M.Sc. program who have a first-class standing and have shown exceptional promise in their research may be considered for promotion to the Ph.D. program in the Smith School of Business without completing the M.Sc. degree.
+Applications for promotion to the doctoral program must be approved by the GCB according to its established requirements and procedures and then approved by the SGSPA. - (ii) direct entry to the Ph.D program: students who have obtained unquestionably superior standing in an undergraduate degree may be considered for direct admission to the Ph.D. program in the Smith School of Business.
 Students admitted in this way must complete all the required coursework.

-NOTE: Students admitted to the Ph.D. in the Smith School of Business under (i) or (ii) may revert to the master's program within the same department/program in exceptional circumstances and with the approval of the supervisor(s), the GCB, and the School of Graduate Studies.
+NOTE: Students admitted to the Ph.D. in the Smith School of Business under (i) or (ii) may revert to the master's program within the same department/program in exceptional circumstances and with the approval of the supervisor(s), the GCB, and the SGSPA.